felimichalski/felimichalski/README.md

 - 📚 Student of the Bachelor's Degree in Computer Science at the Universidad de Buenos Aires.

-- 👀 Interested in microservices development, cloud infrastructure, DevOps and software architecture.
+- 👀 Interested in microservices development, cloud infrastructure, AI and software architecture.

 - 💭 Languages: native spanish and intermediate/advance english.